ancavazz/PdqDeploy/DAX Studio/README.md

 **I’m Andrew and I'm passionate about PDQ inventory and Deploy and I want to share my scripts that I use every day at work.**

 # Description
-This package includes the deployment of Ca.R.Pe of [INPS](https://it.wikipedia.org/wiki/Istituto_nazionale_della_previdenza_sociale) (Istituto Nazionale della Previdenza Sociale) is Italy's main social security and welfare institution.
+This package includes the deployment of DAX Studio; Data Analysis Expressions (DAX) is the native formula and query language for Microsoft PowerPivot, Power BI Desktop and SQL Server Analysis Services (SSAS) Tabular models.
+DAX includes some of the functions that are used in Excel formulas with additional functions that are designed to work with relational data and perform dynamic aggregation
-- Download the file from the [INPS](https://www.inps.it/it/it/software/dettaglio-software.software.2022.10.611.software-carpe-pc-ca-r-pe---software-per-il-calcolo-della-retribuzione-media-pensionabile-ed-ipotesi-di-rata-pensione.html) site you must rename to ca-70408.exe and save in the inps folder of the PDQ Deploy program repository ( $(Repository)\Inps\ca-70408.exe )
+- Download the file from the [DAXStudio](https://daxstudio.org/downloads/) site you must rename to daxstudio.exe and save in the inps folder of the PDQ Deploy program repository ( $(Repository)\daxstudio.exe )
-- If you want install the program in Windows 11, download the Cobol RunTime file RTE-NE51.exe and save in the inps folder of the PDQ Deploy program repository ( $(Repository)\Inps\RTE-NE51.exe )

 # List of step
-1. Install Ca.R.Pe in folder c:\svabi\
-2. Install Cobol RunTime in folder c:\rte-ne51 (only if OS is Windows 11)
-3. Copy file from folder c:\rte-ne51 to to c:\svabi\files (only if OS is Windows 11)
+1. Kill process daxstudio.exe
+2. Unistall DAXStudio if present
+3. Install DAXStudio

 > :warning: Be aware, products can change over time.
 I do my best to keep up with the latest changes and releases, but please understand that this won’t always be the case.